 Monthly meetings are a great chance to meet your neighbors, find out what's going on with traffic, building, nuisance bars, etc., as well as provide a chance to learn about new topics.
 January's meeting, for example, included a presentation on how to fight your tax assessment.
 Throughout the 2011 election, candidates from all office levels came to speak, allowing residents to voice their concerns and meet the potential representatives in person.
 So come to the next meeting--it's an easy way to get involved.

 AND Join us on Nextdoor, a private, social network for Fells Prospect residents.
 Updates on community events, free & for sale items, and hyper-local discussions.

 to become a member.

-Meetings held the 3rd Monday of each month.
+Meetings usually the 3rd Monday of each month, but this month:

 7:00 - 8:00 pm

 512 S. Ann Street

 Support for Baltimore City - Alcoholic Beverages Act of 2014

 FPCA specifically supports: 1) Completeness of Applications, 2) the Online Posting Requirement, 3) more frequent updating of rules and regulations (last updated in 1998), 4) greater accountability.
 Fells Prospect is also recommending an amendment that no new licenses be granted within 300 feet of a substance abuse or treatment center (current limit covers churches & schools).